MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/file-share-connector.md

 ## Overview
 The file share connector for Microsoft Search will allow the users in your organization to search on-premises file shares.
 The search results from these shares will be merged with the results from Sharepoint and One Drive for Business (ODB).

-This article is intended for Microsoft Search file share connector administrators, or anyone who is responsible for configuring, running, and monitoring the connector.
-Here you can find information on what to know before configuring your connector, additional information regarding connector capabilities, and limitations.
+This article is intended for M365 Search administrators, or anyone who is responsible for configuring, running, and monitoring the connector.
+Here you can find information on what to know before configuring your connector, how to get started, and additional information regarding connector capabilities, limitations, and troubleshooting techniques.

 ## Connect to data source
 In the connect to data source page do the following: